 Fashionable but Functional Shoes

 You might want a pair of heavy-duty winter boots on standby, along with rain boots, for all those winter showers.
 But down south, your cold-weather footwear collection can be broad and wide-ranging.
 Dare to wear your ballet flats and booties.
 Knee-high boots are best for the days that see snowfall, but you’ll also have ample opportunities to wear your fashion sneakers and killer heels.
+Go for Loom Smart & Vegan Sneakers as they are suitable for all seasons and match perfectly to your outfit.
 Use your shoes to shift the direction of your outfits.
 With high heels, jeans and flannels take on a sharp appearance.
 Boots can transform your midi dress into something edgy.